+- Remove both fuses from the fuse holders, and retain the Black mains fuse caps

+- Insert a new fuse into each of the mains fuse caps, the fuse type is:

+- o T8A 250V for 230V workstations

+- o T12.5A for 110V workstations

-- Remove both fuses from the fuse holders, and retain the Black mains fuse caps - Insert a new fuse into each of the mains fuse caps, the fuse type is: - o T8A 250V - Insert the fuse cap and fuse fully into the fuse holder and using a small flat bladed screwdriver, turn the mains fuse cap clockwise to secure. - Replace the plug in the mains socket. - Switch the SCI-tive workstation on.
+- Insert the fuse cap and fuse fully into the fuse holder and using a small flat bladed screwdriver, turn the mains fuse cap clockwise to secure.

+- Replace the plug in the mains socket.

+- Switch the SCI-tive Plus workstation on.